 - 2 cups Almond Milk

-- 2 tbsp Chia seeds, rehydrated overnight (see notes)
+- 2 tablespoon Chia seeds, rehydrated overnight (see notes)

 Make the Roasted Rhubarb